Andreasksalk/bestfit/README.md

 # bestfit
-Source code to fit basic distributions in R. Provides a dashboard with best fits at monor statistical tests.
+Source code to fit basic distributions in R. Provides a dashboard with best fits at minor statistical tests.
 Working paper proiveded.

+To be updated.